FrenchYeti/dexcalibur-doc/User-guide.md

 ## MSG

-`msg`: `http://localhost:8000/api/probe/msg` returns a JSON file with all the event
+`msg`: `http://localhost:8000/api/probe/msg` returns a JSON file with all the events.
+This can then be queried in Javascript or with tools like jq: `jq -r .data.message[].hook msg.json` returns all hooks involved in the current run.

 ```json
          {